-The Hills Football League Inc. will retain appropriate records to demonstrate their compliance with their legal requirements.
+The South Australian Women's League will retain appropriate records to demonstrate their compliance with their legal requirements.
 The criminal history register and criminal history assessment template (where applicable) will be used to record this information (see Part E).

-C.7 Exemptions from the requirement to conduct criminal history assessments
+C.6 Exemptions from the requirement to conduct criminal history assessments

-In accordance with guidelines the Hills Football League Inc. and the SANFL has agreed to exempt the following persons from the requirement to undertake a criminal history assessment, unless that person is also involved in a function or event conducted by the Hills Football League Inc. or associated clubs which involves the care of children in overnight accommodation.
+In accordance with guidelines the SANFL and South Australian Women's Football League may exempt the following persons from the requirement to undertake a criminal history assessment, unless that person is also involved in a function or event conducted by the [Club] or its affiliated associations, which involves the care of children in overnight accommodation.

-- A person volunteering in an activity in which their child ordinarily participates; - A person who volunteers who is less than 18 years of age; - A person working or volunteering for a short-term event or activity of less than 10 days duration or for no more than 1 day in any month; - A person occupying a position in which all work involving children is undertaken in the physical presence of the child's parents or guardians and in which there is ordinarily no physical contact with the children; - A person who undertakes, or a position that only involves, work that is primarily provided to adults or the community generally and is not provided to any child on an individual basis; - An organization that provides equipment, food or venues for children's parties or events but does not provide any other services to children; - A person who has regular contact with a child as part of an employment relationship with that child (such as a person working alongside a child or supervising an employee who is a child); - A person who is appointed as a police officer or is a registered teacher.
+- A person who volunteers who is less than 18 years of age.
+These persons should instead complete a statutory declaration (template available at Attachment 7); - A person working or volunteering for a short-term event or activity of less than 10 days duration or for no more than 1 day in any month.
+These persons should instead complete a statutory declaration (template available at Attachment 7); - A person occupying a position in which all work involving children is undertaken in the physical presence of the child's parents or guardians and in which there is ordinarily no physical contact with the children; - A person who undertakes, or a position that only involves, work that is primarily provided to adults or the community generally and is not provided to any child on an individual basis; - An organisation that provides equipment, food or venues for children's parties or events but does not provide any other services to children; - A person who has regular contact with a child as part of an employment relationship with that child (such as a person working alongside a child or supervising an employee who is a child); - A person who is appointed as a police officer or is a registered teacher.
 (Police officers and teachers are already subject to comprehensive criminal history assessments as a prerequisite for employment).